pinnaculum/galacteek/README.rst

 ===================

 Mainly tested on Linux.
 The application relies heavily on quamash_ which should work with most platforms.
+Things relying on HTTPs (ipfs-search engine queries ..) might not work on Windows due to *ProactorEventLoop* being incompatible with SSL.

 Contact and donations
 =====================